 - Scholarship plans.

-To determine whether the firm or representative you are dealing with has the right to provide financial advice or sell financial products, consult the Register of firms and individuals authorized to practise.
+To determine whether the firm or representative you are dealing with has the right to carry on activities related to financial products or services, consult the Register of firms and individuals authorized to practise

 See the table that lists the representatives covered by the fund.
 It provides examples of products and services they are authorized to offer.